akneni/hashwise/README.md

 This library provides a set of functions for hashing and brute forcing hashes using various algorithms.
 It leverages CUDA for GPU computation to speed up the process.

-## Instilation
+## Installation
 `pip install hashwise`

 ## Dependencies

-The library depends on the following Python packages:
+The library depends on the following third-party Python packages:

-- `ctypes`
-- `time`
-- `hashlib`
 - `tqdm`
-- `os`
 - `pathlib`

 It also requires CUDA libraries for GPU computation.
-The required DLL is expected to be located in the "cuda-libraries" directory relative to the location of the library file.
+The required Dynamic-Link Library (DLL) is expected to be located in the "cuda-libraries" directory relative to the location of the library file.

 ## Functions